laurakond/Stitch-Art-Guides-pp4/README.md

  - add both dependencies to the requirements.txt
  - Create a Procfile declaring the web process `web: ` followed by a command to execute the project, for example `python3 manage.py runserver` if using Gitpod as your IDE.
  - Create a runtime.txt and note the closest version of Python to the one you use.
- - Make sure your DEBUG in settings.py is set to False
+ - Make sure your DEBUG in settings.py is set to False.

 1. Navigate to https://www.heroku.com platform website.
 2. Create or log in to your account.